 The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) has announced new funding for participating centers in its Maternal-Fetal Medicine Units (MFMU) Network.

-Founded in 1986, the MFMU conducts collaborative, multi-site clinical trials and observational studies involving newborns and lactating people, providing information to guide maternal health care practice.
+Founded in 1986, the MFMU conducts collaborative, multi-site clinical trials and observational studies involving newborns and lactating women, providing information to guide maternal health care practice.

 Funding for the centers is awarded after a competitive application process.
 MFMU centers may include one or more affiliated hospitals.
 Awardees for the 2023-2030 cycle include the following: